 Knee pain could be a direct result of “dashboard knee” or hitting the knee against the dashboard during a car accident.
 Overuse as patients get older can also lead to arthritis of the knee.
 Knee dislocations are rare but painful.
 More common are sprains or strains of the knee ligaments or torn cartilage that must be treated for a full recovery.

-Orthopedic doctors at AICA Orthopedics don’t take knee pain lightly and make it a point to provide high-quality care to address the specific knee pain and injury of each individual patient.
+Orthopedic doctors at AICA Orthopedics don’t take knee pain lightly and make it a point to provide high-quality care to address the specific knee pain and injury of each patient.

 Ankle and Foot Injuries

 Much like the wrist and the hand, an ankle or foot injury can affect every part of life.
 The ankle is a joint, that, just like the wrist, is susceptible to strain, sprain, ligament tears, dislocation, or fracture if injured in a car accident or any other type of accident.

 The foot is an intricate part of the body made up of about thirty small bones.
 The joints and bones in afoot, just like an ankle, can be significantly injured and require precise treatment to regain function once again.
 Toe, foot, or heel fractures, ligament damage, joint dislocation or broken toe bones are just a few of the most common foot injuries that require treatment from an orthopedic doctor.

 Orthopedic doctors will recommend rest and cold therapy treatment for less severe injuries.
 While orthopedic doctors first try to move forward with less invasive treatment options, more extensive injuries may require surgery.